tc39/proposal-smart-pipelines/readme.md

   |> # + '!'
 ```

-Being able to automatically detect this tacit style is the “smart” part of these “smart pipeline operators”; for more information, see the [“smart body syntax” section][20].
+Being able to automatically detect this tacit style is the “smart” part of this “smart pipe operator”; for more information, see the explanation of “[tacit style][]” and of “[smart body syntax][]”.

 Now following are various examples adapted from useful, real-world code.